annwon603/cse-15L-report/lab-report3/index.md

 ./911report
 ```

 3. `find -type` : This command is useful because it can find what type of files is available.
-Then it prints it out.
+Then the command prints it out.
 According
 to `man find`, the argument after -type is 'b', 'c', 'd', 'l', 'p', 'f', or 's' for block special file, character special file, directory, symbolic link, FIFO, regular file, or socket, respectively.

 Example 1: